 - Choose the appropriate technologies for identification and detection based on precision, line of sight constraints, detection range, and integration potential, with guidance from your C-UAS provider.

-- Establish detailed Standard Operating Procedures (SOPs) for responding to unauthorized or hostile drones, including threat assessment, communication protocols, and necessary actions.
+- Establish detailed Standard Operating Procedures for responding to unauthorized or hostile drones, including threat assessment, communication protocols, and necessary actions.

 - While autonomous C-UAS technologies like Indrajaal are user-friendly, ensure all relevant teams understand the technology through thorough training, and keep them prepared with ongoing updates.